Hoping to visit some Maine lighthouses during your vacation? Great idea – Captain Nickels Inn is surrounded by them!

 Grindle Point Lighthouse – 615 Ferry Rd, Islesboro, ME 04848 –

-The 1874 Grindle Point Lighthouse is located on Islesboro, reached via ferry from Lincolnville Beach, just half an hour from Captain Nickels Inn.
+The 1874 Grindle Point Lighthouse is located on Islesboro, accessible via ferry from Lincolnville Beach, just half an hour from Captain Nickels Inn.
 The lighthouse and the Sailor’s Memorial Museum in the keeper’s house are quite near the ferry landing.

 Curtis Island Lighthouse – Camden Harbor, Camden, ME